r0man/validation-clj/README.markdown

     ;=> {:email ["is not a valid email address." "can't be blank."]
     ;    :password ["can't be blank."]}

-The validate-user! fn behaves like validate-user, but throws an error-kit error if the record is not valid.
+The validate-user! fn is similar to validate-user, but uses the error-kit condition system to signal validation errors.

     (use 'clojure.contrib.error-kit)